Eastern Michigan University

 Counseling and Psychological Services typically selects five to seven graduate students to work as student therapists each year.
 Eligible applicants are graduate students currently enrolled in a relevant graduate program either at EMU or at another accredited university.

-Graduate students completing their first practicum typically work 20 hours per week during the academic year (September-May) to obtain the required hours.
+Graduate students completing their first practicum typically work around 20 hours per week during the academic year (September-May) to obtain the required hours.
 Doctoral students may request to work fewer hours per week (usually 16) and extend their placement into the spring or summer terms.
 The following are the key elements of the practicum/internship experience:

 - Training sessions: Students attend one didactic training session each week (advanced practicum doctoral students may not have this requirement).

 - Individual supervision: Each graduate student will meet weekly with an assigned licensed senior staff member.